quack-ai/companion/CONTRIBUTING.md

 - [Poetry](https://python-poetry.org/docs/)
 - [Make](https://www.gnu.org/software/make/) (optional)

-_*If you don't have a GPU, you can use alternative LLM providers (currently supported: Groq, OpenAI)_
+_*If you don't have a GPU, you can use alternative LLM providers (currently supported: Groq, OpenAI, Claude)_

 ### Configure your fork